Published

 4. Practice planned moments of separation

-According to Jess, if you suspect separation anxiety might be why your baby struggles with sleeping in a crib, try incorporating planned moments of separation into your routine.
-This helps your baby learn that you'll always come back.
-Jess suggests starting with something simple like a game of peek-a-boo and gradually increasing the time away, building up their confidence over time.
+If you suspect that separation anxiety is making it difficult for your baby to sleep in a crib, incorporating planned moments of separation into your daily routine can help.
+It can help your baby learn that you'll always come back.
+Jess suggests starting with something simple, like a game of peek-a-boo, and gradually increasing the duration of time you step away.
+Over time, these small exercises can build your baby’s confidence and make crib sleep feel less intimidating.

 5. Set up a peaceful sleep space

 Make sure your baby’s room is set up for optimal rest.
-Jess suggests using blackout curtains or shades, playing white noise, and keeping the bedroom temperature between 68°F and 72°F.
+Use blackout curtains or shades to keep the room dark, add a white noise machine to drown out distracting sounds, and keep the bedroom temperature between 68°F and 72°F.

 FAQs: Baby sleep